JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/setup/index.md

 Why?
 Most Python packages put their tests *outside* of their source directories, to avoid accidentally shipping the tests (among other reasons.)
 The tests thus need to import the package that you code is in, and that means a Python package.
-Fortunately this is [all explained quite well](https://blog.godatadriven.com/setup-py) in the `pytest` docs.
+Fortunately this is [all explained quite well](https://docs.pytest.org/en/latest/goodpractices.html#tests-outside-application-code) in the `pytest` docs.

 We first need a `setup.py` file at the top of our new project.
 Add the following:

 `embed:tutorials/visual_pytest/setup/setup.py`

+Our source will now go in a `src/laxleague` directory so make sure to create it:

+TODO Screenshot of making the directory

 Now go to PyCharm's Terminal tool and type in the following: